KELSI TAFARO, M.ED, MT-BC, NMT

 Staff Music Therapist

-Zoë is excited to be working with NeuroSound Music Therapy to bring the power of music to individuals in the Northern Virginia area.
+Katie is so excited to be working with the team at NeuroSound Music Therapy and to continue to serve the Northern Virginia area through creative Music Therapy services.

 Alyssa moved to Northern Virginia to complete her internship at a high school within the Fairfax County Public School System.
 During this time, she served students with diagnoses including learning disability, autism spectrum disorder, emotional disability, hearing impairments or deafness, intellectual disability, and a mixture of other diagnoses.
 Alyssa then worked in private practice back in North Carolina before returning to Northern Virginia.
 She has enjoyed working with a wide range of clients and meeting their needs through music.